 Inclusive Excellence Training & Workshops

 The University Diversity Office offers diversity/inclusive excellence training and workshops for faculty, staff and students.
-You can also request a combination of trainings or workshops from the list below.
+Workshop descriptions and objectives are found below.
+To schedule a workshop for your group:

 This is a skills-building training to address Cultural Competency.
 The training will provide participants a foundation for understanding cultural competency, diversity, equity and inclusion through an organizational justice and culturally responsive lens.
 Participants will discuss individual skill development, and internal and external leadership strategies to begin to work towards developing cultural competent organizational culture.